Skip to main content

 Some cancers are easier to screen for because they tend to grow slowly, develop predictable precursor lesions, and respond well to early treatment.
 Colon and cervical cancers fit this pattern.
 Pancreatic and ovarian cancers grow quickly and rarely cause symptoms early, which makes traditional screening tools less effective and pushes us toward newer tools like liquid biopsy.

 The Galleri test has a very low false positive rate, under half a percent in studies, but its sensitivity varies a lot by cancer type and stage.
 It detects late-stage cancers more reliably than stage 1 disease.
-Used as part of a layered plan, it adds real value, especially for cancers without standard screening.
+Used as part of a layered plan, it adds real value, particularly for cancers without standard screening.

 Stage 0 cancer refers to cancer cells that have not yet invaded surrounding tissue, sometimes called carcinoma in situ.
 At this stage, treatment is usually local and outcomes are excellent.
 The goal of advanced screening is to find disease at this earliest possible point.